tenlevels/spruce/README.md

   N64/DC/PSP:

   - Consider these "BONUS".
 If any games play and you enjoy it, GREAT!
 Do not expect these systems to run smooth.
 Again...
 Bonus!
-  - N64 controls - The controller mapped on a hanheld is funky.
-Will wait for the community to let us know what they like for controls and will update.

  ARCADE GAMES:

   - Arcade is set to use FBNEO to allow save states to function.
 MAME 2003 Plus is also included in the .ADD ONS folder.
 Save state is not supported in MAME.